Scottish Fold Cat Health Issues & Prevention

 Scottish Folds are predisposed to several health conditions including osteochondrodysplasia, HCM, PKD.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 6-13 lbs and lifespan of 11-14 yrs, the Scottish Fold requires thoughtful care tailored to their specific breed characteristics.
+The Scottish Fold typically weighs 6-13 lbs and lives 11-14 yrs; owner results track strongly to how seriously the breed's unique health and temperament traits are taken.
 The Scottish Fold cat's appeal extends well beyond aesthetics — their moderate-energy temperament creates a household dynamic quite different from more sedentary breeds.

 Genetic Screening

-Breed characteristics offer a useful starting point, though every pet develops its own individual quirks.
+Breed traits give you a general idea, but every pet has its own personality.
 Scottish Folds with moderate energy levels strike a good balance between activity and relaxation.

 Prevention Strategies